lagonapp/lagon/README.md

 Current status:

-- Dev: In heavy development, features are being added and APIs have breaking changes
+- **Dev**: In heavy development, features are being added and APIs have breaking changes
-- **Alpha**: Missing features and bugs to fix, progressive access to Lagon Cloud ([waitlist](https://tally.so/r/n9q1Rp))
+- ~Alpha~: Missing features and bugs to fix, progressive access to Lagon Cloud ([waitlist](https://tally.so/r/n9q1Rp))
 - ~Beta~: Stable APIs, last features are being added, Lagon Cloud available without a waitlist
 - ~General Availability~: Cloud and self-hosted versions available for production usage